linkyeu/selenium-python-example/README.md

 Main pipeline assumes to write functional 2t2 tests for web app using Python and Selenium WebDriver.
 Run tests in docker container on Jenkins with PyTest as a test runner (test execution layer) on different browsers.
-Tests should be logged.
-Generate html report and present results in Allure.
+Report should be shown via Allure.
 Test run reports should be collected in database and then visualized with Grafana.
+Main purpose is to pass end to end pipeline for continuous testing process.

 ### Key skills:
 Python, PyTest, Docker, Docker Compose, Allure, Selenium, Grafana, Jenkins.